docsforadobe/premiere-scripting-guide/4 - Project Item object/projectItem.rst

 **Description**

-A read-only array of project items, which are themselves contained within the specified project item.
+An array of project items, contained within the specified project item.

 **Type**